Mady93823/tera-download/README.md

 ## Features ✨

 - **Fast Downloads**: Optimized for speed with multi-threaded downloading and chunked uploads.
+- **Smart Streaming**: Videos are optimized for streaming (FastStart), so you can watch without waiting for full download.
 - **Cloud Storage**: Automatically uploads videos to a private channel for instant future access.
-- **Seamless Streaming**: Supports direct streaming links if files are too large.
+- **Direct Stream Links**: Supports direct streaming links if files are too large (>50MB).
 - **User Friendly**: Colorful progress bars for both download and upload.
 - **Admin Tools**: Broadcast messages to all users and track user statistics.
-- **Smart Caching**: Checks database before downloading to serve instantly if available.
+- **Smart Caching**: Checks MongoDB database before downloading to serve instantly if available.

 ## Setup 🛠️